How to Produce a Virtual Event

 Content + Connection

 Content+Connection based events is when we see the need for live, real-time interaction.
 However, this doesn’t mean your attendees automatically need access to their camera/microphone to join you on stage (Zoom).
 Chat, on the other hand, is an ideal way for your audience to add to the live event.
-We choose WebinarJam, because we can create a truly branded experience from registration through replay delivery, and for its rich chat moderation controls so we can manage the event from start to finish.
+We choose Vimeo Live, because we can create a truly branded experience from registration through replay delivery, and for its remote guest integration and overall seamless MainStage presentation so we can manage the event from start to finish.

 Content + Connection + Conversation

-An event emphasizing Conversations through live on-screen interaction with attendees is still great for WebinarJam.
-People can raise their hand to speak and wait for the host’s approval; they get instant access to their camera and microphone on command.
-With the other rich live features at our fingertips such as Survey Upon Registration, Polls, and Files, enabling conversations is something WebinarJam does really well.
-However, if your event is only about Conversation, you may not need a registration process and all these other great features.
-You event is probably perfect for Zoom.
+An event emphasizing Conversations through live on-screen interaction with attendees is great for Zoom.
+The host is in control of the flow of conversation throughout the presentation and can choose to mute participants or leave the floor open to reoccurring dialogue.
+People can also raise their hand to speak and wait for the host’s approval.
+With the other rich live features at our fingertips such as Polls and Breakout Rooms, enabling conversations is something Zoom does really well.

 Content + Connection + Conversation + Commerce